PennockProjects/JAMStart/content/articles/_fullTemplate.md

 xImage: Template Twitter Image Link - ideally 1200 x 600 for large card, or 800 x 800 square for summary
 xImageAlt: Template Twitter Image Alt - use only if 'imageAlt' not sufficient
 xCard: Template Twitter Card - 'summary' (default) or 'summary_large_image'
-xCreatorHandle: Template Twitter Creator handle, default @JohnPennock
+xCreatorHandle: Template Twitter Creator handle, default creator handle
 ---

 ## This is the full extended template